 We are required to perform an annual performance evaluation of our Audit, Compensation and Nominating and Corporate Governance Committees.
 As of the date hereof, we are in compliance with the NYSE corporate governance requirements, including with respect to independence requirements for each of our Audit, Compensation and Nominating and Corporate Governance Committees.

-The composition of the Committees of the Board of Directors is:
+As of the date of this Proxy Statement, the composition of the Committees of the Board of Directors is: